 Publishers may place AdSense code on pages with content in scope of the Google Publisher Restrictions, though this content will likely receive less advertising than other, non-restricted content.Expand all Collapse all Learn more

 Clicks on Google ads must result from genuine user interest.
 Any method that artificially generates clicks or impressions on your Google ads is strictly prohibited.
-These prohibited methods include, but are not limited to, repeated manual clicks or impressions, automated click and impression generating tools and the use of robots or deceptive software.
+These prohibited methods include, but are not limited to, repeated manual clicks or impressions, automated click and impression-generating tools and the use of robots or deceptive software.
 Please note that clicking your own ads for any reason is prohibited.

-In order to ensure a good experience for users and advertisers, publishers participating in the AdSense programme may not:
+To ensure a good experience for users and advertisers, publishers participating in the AdSense programme may not:

 - Compensate users for viewing ads or performing searches, or promise compensation to a third party for such behaviour.

-- Encourage users to click the Google ads using phrases such as "click the ads", "support us", "visit these links" or other similar language.
+- Encourage users to click the Google ads using phrases such as 'click the ads', 'support us', 'visit these links' or other similar language.